 Launched in Paris in 1979, the brainchild of French designer Yves Chareton began as a vintage-inspired shirt company, recreating shirts of the 1940s and 1950s.
 Now producing a full menswear line, Hartford embraces simplicity, deftly translating its knowledge of vintage clothing into something wholly modern and wearable.
 Hartford focuses on the quality of its fabrics, cut and proportions to ensure it delivers easy-to-wear, stylish garments.

-In 2013 Henri Lloyd celebrates its 50 year anniversary.
-Since its birth in 1963, the original British sailing brand has continued to push the boundaries of style and technical innovation to become one of the country’s most iconic heritage brands.
+Since 1963, the original British sailing brand has continued to push the boundaries of style and technical innovation to become one of the country’s most iconic heritage brands.
 Today, Henri Lloyd products contain a unique blend of heritage, modernity and technical excellence whilst always staying true to the sea.

 Hentsch Man is a simple, elegant and wearable menswear brand, providing classic wardrobe basics.
 The products have been designed to emphasise fit, eliminating all fanciful details and ensuring the clothes are flattering.
 Our collections are compact, offering a handful carefully selected items, rather than a bombardment of too much choice.
 A one-stop-shop for essential clothing from a classic white shirt, to well-tailored trousers and the occasional quirky piece.